Felix-Noble/Forecasting-Cognitive-Performance-EEG-/README.md

 ~~~

 ## 4. Configuration (config.toml)
 The pipeline is configured via config.toml.
 The src/utils/config_loader.py module robustly finds and loads this file by locating the project's root directory (marked by pyproject.toml).
-It provides functions to access different sections of the configuration, ensuring that paths are correctly resolved relative to the project root.

 If config.toml is not found, main.py will automatically generate a default version.

 ## 5. Executing the Pipeline with main.py
 The main.py script serves as the primary entry point and acts as a dispatcher for running different stages of the analysis.
 It maps command-line arguments to the corresponding pipeline functions.

-## Operations
+## 6. Operations
 Initialization: Upon running, it ensures a config.toml file exists, creating one if necessary.

 Execution: Currently, give "CLI" style args to main.py main() function.
 CLI Interface comign in 0.2.0